-CSR'S ANNUAL GENERAL MEETING (AGM) WILL BE HELD AT THE NORTHSIDE CONFERENCE CENTRE, CORNER OXLEY STREET AND POLE LANE, CROWS NEST NSW AT 11.00AM ON FRIDAY 24 JUNE 2016.
+CSR'S ANNUAL GENERAL MEETING (AGM) WILL BE HELD AT THE NORTHSIDE CONFERENCE CENTRE, CORNER OXLEY STREET AND POLE LANE, CROWS NEST NSW AT 11.00AM ON FRIDAY 23 JUNE 2017.

-In light of the overwhelmingly positive feedback we received after last year's AGM, we will follow a similar meeting format this year.
-After the managing director, Rob Sindel, and I present our yearly reviews of CSR's financial position, operations, prospects and growth strategy to shareholders, we will show a video presentation.
+Following the same format we have adopted for the last two years, after the managing director, Rob Sindel, and I present our yearly reviews of CSR's financial position, operations, prospects and growth strategy, we will show a video presentation.
 We will then give shareholders an opportunity to engage directly with the board and senior management before moving onto the formal business of the meeting.